Douglas, Cork: Road

-The N40 passes through Douglas, but it is not possible to turn onto it in an eastbound direction and westbound traffic may not leave the road.
-Fuller access is available via the N28 from nearby Rochestown.
+The N40 passes through Douglas.
+It is not possible to join the N40 from Douglas to travel in an eastbound direction.
+Westbound traffic may not exit the N40 at Douglas, instead having to exit at Junction 9.
+Additional access is available via the N28 from nearby Rochestown.

-Douglas is served by a number of R-standard roads, including the R609 (which links to the N28 at Maryborough), R610 (Passage West to Cork city centre), R851 (Cork city centre to the N27), and R853 (to Ballinlough).
+Douglas is served by a number of R-standard roads, including the R609 (Carrigaline Road, which links to the N28), R610 (Passage West to the city centre via Rochestown Road and Douglas Road), the R851 (linking the city centre to the N27 via South Douglas Road and Grange Road), and the R853 (Well Road, which links to Ballinlough, Mahon and Blackrock).

 Bus

-Bus services are provided by Bus Éireann, and the routes which pass through Douglas include numbers 206 (Grange to the city centre), 207 (Donnybrook to Ballyvolane), 216 (Monkstown to Cork University Hospital), 219 (Munster Technological University Bishopstown Campus to Mahon), 220 (Ovens - Grange Manor to Carrigaline and Camden Fort), and 223 (Cork City Centre to Haulbowline).
+Several Bus Éireann bus routes pass through Douglas.
+These include route 206 (Grange to South Mall via South Douglas Road), 207 (Donnybrook to Ballyvolane via Douglas Road), 216 (Monkstown to Cork University Hospital via Douglas Road and Maryborough Hill), 219 (Southern Orbital, Munster Technological University Bishopstown Campus to Mahon), 220 (Ovens to Carrigaline/Camden Fort) and 223 (South Mall to Haulbowline via Douglas Road and Rochestown Road).

 Rail

-The nearest active railway station is Cork Kent railway station, approximately 5 km away.
+The nearest active railway station is Kent Station in the city centre, approximately 4 km away.
 Until 1932, Douglas was served by the Blackpool-Douglas route of the Cork Electric Tramways and Lighting Company.

 Religious congregations

 As of the 2016 census, 78.6% of the population of the Douglas electoral division identified as Catholic, with St Columbas as the first Catholic parish church in the area, dating to 1814.
 From the 1960s, with housing developments and population growth in Douglas, overcrowding in St Columbas prompted a decision to build a new Catholic church in the Grange/Frankfield area.
 This new church (the Church of the Incarnation) was consecrated in 1976, and was a chapel-of-ease to the Douglas parish before being separating into its own parish in 1982.
 St Patrick's Catholic church serves the Rochestown area, and dates to 1991.

-Other religious congregations serving the Douglas population include St Lukes (Anglican) church which was consecrated in 1875, the Wesley Chapel (Methodist) church on the Douglas Road, Douglas Baptist congregation (which meets at Douglas Community School), Radical Life (Pentecostal) church, the Holy Trinity (Anglican) church in Frankfield which dates to 1838, and the Inspiration House (RCCG) in Frankfield.
+Other religious congregations serving the Douglas population include St Lukes Church (Anglican) which was consecrated in 1875, the Wesley Chapel (Methodist) on the Douglas Road, Douglas Baptist congregation (which meets at Douglas Community School), Radical Life church (Pentecostal), the Holy Trinity church (Anglican) in Frankfield which dates to 1838, and the Inspiration House (RCCG) in Frankfield.